lupyuen/lupyuen.github.io/src/auto2.md

     #endif  //  CONFIG_LCD_ST7789 && CONFIG_INPUT_CST816S
     ```

-_Isn't there a cleaner way to merge updates from NuttX Mainline?_
+_Is there a cleaner way to merge updates from NuttX Mainline?_

 TODO: GPIO Expander is totally optional, selected via Kconfig / Menuconfig